The-Brook-Nook/General/README.md

   3. The date the issue occurred.

 ## Submitting a change 🍓 :
-If you find certain rules unjust or notice any notable omissions, kindly use the Issues tab available [here](https://github.com/CreacOwo/The-Brook-Nook/issues).
+If you find certain rules unjust or notice any notable omissions, kindly use the Discussion tab available [here](https://github.com/orgs/The-Brook-Nook/discussions).
 Your request will be reviewed, and will be added if found useful.
 Remember, we want to provide a safe enviroment to everyone.
 Some changes you think may be good for the hangout may be disagreed with, so please be respectful and mindful.

-If you think some rules are unfair or some are missing, please use the issues tab found [here](https://github.com/CreacOwo/The-Brook-Nook/issues).
+If you think some rules are unfair or some are missing, please use the Discussion tab found [here](https://github.com/orgs/The-Brook-Nook/discussions).
 I will carefully review the request and accept the change.

 ## FAQ ❓ :
 #### 1. How can I become a VIP?